 For many, art is the last form of magic that exists in today’s fast-paced, “overly-processed” world.
-Duplication has replaced originality and mass production has generated a marketplace devoid of color, personality and vision.
+Banality has replaced originality and mass production has generated a marketplace devoid of color, personality and vision.
 This has spawned a consumer culture hungry for true craftsmanship and authenticity.
 Consumers want to “feel” their environment and create their own unique canvas of experience.

 Consumers’ deep yearning to bring a sense of authenticity, emotion and artistic flavor to their world has sparked their renewed interest in traditional and handmade items and incited their need to incorporate the “artisan element” into all aspects of their lives.
 Ultimately, they envision a world that is an effigy for their imagination.

 Every day items crafted in time-honored ways and exhibiting a personal look or touch, such as artisan fragrances or handmade furniture with rustic features, are deemed more aesthetically pleasing than mass-produced, “stock” items.
 Collaborative design builds new collectives and uncovers the urge to discover and build new roots and relationships.

 Ultimately, consumers are reinvesting in artisanal crafts and products which embody a more “human” element.

 Social media outlets like Pinterest and Instagram have both capitalized on and perpetuated this trend by offering forums for consumers to share their likes, dislikes, desires and stories on how they instill a sense of the “tradition” in their lives.

 The evolution of the “artisan element” trend is expected to continue throughout 2016 – 2017 and extend across a wide variety of markets from home design, to fabrics and fashion, to food and flavor, beauty, personal care and fragrance.
 Similarly, its influence can be seen in all facets within any given market, especially in the product’s color, packaging and logo.